imenebaraitame/RatpackDemo/README.md

 [![Open in GitPod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)

-This a Simple example Ratpack Hello world application that
+This a Simple web application that upload file and send it back to the client and it:

 1. Is implemented in java
 2. Uses the Gradle java plugin